TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 [Do metrics work](https://github.com/pilarcormo/fragmented_genome_with_snps/blob/master/Progress/Do_metrics_work/do_metrics_work.Rmd)

 To evaluate the usefulness of every fitness method and the distance metrics,  the optimal permutation (correctly ordered) is mutated by adding adjacent swap mutant (2 adjacent contigs randomly swap positions).
-The fitness score obtained with each fitness method when this is done is compared with a randomly ordered permutation
+The fitness score obtained with each fitness method when this is done is compared with a randomly ordered permutation.
+For this tests, a small 2 kb genome is used

 - **Count ratio**: permutations being attributed with a high fitness score should approach the correct order, as the score worsen when it approaches the random permutation.